digitalocean/container-blueprints/create-doks-with-terraform-flux/README.md

 - **The above will destroy your target git repository as well so please follow the safer method described below**
 - The `terraform destroy` operation has an issue and it will hang when it will try to clean up the Flux CD namespace - seems to be a bug somewhere at this time of writing.

-Another approach and a safer one will be to clean the resources in a step by step manner.
+Another approach and a safer one will be to clean the resources in a selective manner.

 ### Flux CD uninstall